19ec94/challenge-UAnhalt/02_statistics/README.md

 ```
 ---

+## How to use

+- Run the script with `python3 prob2.py`.
+- It will generate and save a plot named `pearson_distribution.png` in the working directory.
+- The plot shows histograms of simulated Pearson \(r\) for sample sizes 4, 5, and 6 with 10,000 replications each.

+---

 ## Overview

 This program simulates the empirical distribution of the **Pearson correlation coefficient** \(r\) under the null hypothesis that two variables are independent and uniformly distributed.